Ian’s career is diverse, spanning private, public, sports, university, church and third sectors.

 Natalie was appointed as a Civil Service Commissioner on 1 June 2017.

 June has extensive experience as a senior civil servant, her last role was Director General Local Government and Communities and Board member in the Welsh Government.
 She has also held roles as a diplomat and as Head of Department at the Foreign and Commonwealth Office.
-She is currently a member of the Court of the University of Glasgow and an Equality and Human Rights Commissioner.
+She is currently a member of the Court of the University of Glasgow and was, until May 2019, an Equality and Human Rights Commissioner.

 June's areas of interest and expertise are people-centred: in leadership, diversity, governance and ethics.